pemontto/VulnWhisperer-wiki/Home.md

 * **[Kibana] Failing to find indexes (e.g. "risk_score") but reports ingested fine and visible at Kibana?**

 Make sure you are using the correct version of ELK, as 6 is not supported yet.
 This issue might be due to a configuration issue on the logstash config file, you might need to enable/uncomment certain lines.
+* **[docker-compose][vulnwhisperer downloaded data] I followed all the steps to deploy the docker compose, but I am getting in Kibana a “Index Patterns: Please specify a default index pattern” error?**

+If you have a different paths for the scans data, you must be aware that the paths from the config files are pointing inside of the docker container, not your local host.
+This might be an issue when trying to point data from another folder.